soumendra/bibhu_clustering_validation/README.md

 ## Goal

 * Predict energy consumption of households in Jaipur municipal boundary.
-    - energy consumption = annual units consumed
+    - energy consumption = annual units consumed (we can use either exact units consumed or intervals of units consumed as the target variable)
 * Build archetypes (clusters) of electricity consumption patterns in households

 ## Data dictionary